George Wright (organist): Career

 In 1938, he had his first playing job at a Chinese night club in Oakland, called the New Shanghai Cafe and Terrace Bowl, which boasted a 2-manual, 6-rank Wurlitzer; the show was broadcast nightly by an Oakland radio station.
-In 1941, he joined San Francisco radio station KFRC and on the Blue Network by 1942.
+In 1941, he joined San Francisco radio station KFRC and played on the NBC Blue Network by 1942.
 In December, 1942 he started performing at the San Francisco Fox Theater on Saturday nights.
 In late 1944, he relocated to New York City to work as organist for NBC radio.
 He began recording at this time, first cutting 78 RPM records for Syd Nathan's King Records and Regent Records, in addition to securing contracts for transcription disks on the Thesaurus, Associated, and Muzak labels.
-In New York, he was a guest on the Paul Whiteman"Stairway to the Stars" radio program (May 21, 1946) and Percy Faith, as well as on the network shows of Bing Crosby and Perry Como.
+In New York, he was a guest on the Paul Whiteman "Stairway to the Stars" radio program (May 21, 1946) and Percy Faith, as well as on the network shows of Bing Crosby and Perry Como.
 He also conducted his own orchestra on the Robert Q. Lewis show and began a seven-year stint playing in a trio with Charles Magnante, accordionist, and Tony Mottola, guitarist, for Jack Berch's NBC show sponsored by the Prudential Insurance Company.
-The trio, with added bassist Bobby Haggart, recorded five "Soundies," as well.
+The trio, with added bassist Bobby Haggart, recorded five "Soundies" as well.

-In 1948, he signed on as house organist for the Paramount Theater in New York.
+In 1948, Wright signed on as house organist for the Paramount Theater in New York.
 There, he played with many of the great jazz and pop artists of the time, including Frank Sinatra, Frankie Laine and Ella Fitzgerald.
 During his time in New York he made several recordings on both the organ in the New York Paramount's theatre and on the organ in the studio above the theatre - the organ on which Jesse Crawford made many of his most famous recordings.
-These recordings were first released as 78rpm single and later compiled into LP releases on the King (organ in the theatre) and Regent (organ in the studio with the addition of Cozy Cole on drums) labels.
-He moved to Los Angeles in 1951 and in the mid 50's began making a series of recordings for Richard Vaughn's High Fidelity Recordings, Inc. label on a 5-manual, 21 rank Wurlitzer organ which Vaughn had acquired from the Paradise Theatre in Chicago (he was the first act signed to the label after its founding).
+These recordings were first released as 78rpm singles and later compiled into LP releases on the King label (organ in the theatre) and Regent label (organ in the studio with the addition of Cozy Cole on drums).
+Wright moved to Los Angeles in 1951 and in the mid 50's began making a series of recordings for Richard Vaughn's High Fidelity Recordings, Inc. label on a 5-manual, 21 rank Wurlitzer organ which Vaughn had acquired from the Paradise Theatre in Chicago (he was the first act signed to the label after its founding).
 Vaughn claimed that Wright's first seven albums for HIFI Records sold 1,000,000 copies in their first two years of release.
-He went on to record 20 albums for the HiFi label.
+Wright went on to record 20 albums for the HiFi label.
 By the late 1950s, Wright developed an avid, if cult-sized, following for his solo organ concerts during this time and was able to fill big variety-era theaters long after their main audiences had shriveled.
 Wright became renowned among theater organists for his pyrotechnic virtuosity, devising novel effects and pulling off lightning fast stop changes.